 4. Reduces Self-Judgement

 Scientific studies support that meditation enhances the pre-frontal cortex, an area of the brain responsible for memory, focus, planning, decision-making, and higher-order thinking.
-This directly contributes to improved cognitive function and supports meditation for productivity.
-When individuals engage in meditation practices that involve non-judgmental observation—such as noticing thoughts without reacting or criticizing—the brain becomes more flexible and creative.
+This directly contributes to improved cognitive function and supports Meditation for Productivity.
+When individuals engage in Meditation for Creativity practices that involve non-judgmental observation—such as noticing thoughts without reacting or criticizing—the brain becomes more flexible and creative.
 These practices are particularly effective in fostering innovative thinking and mental clarity.

 It’s important to note that different meditation practices yield different effects on creativity and mood.
 Some techniques focus on calming the mind, while others stimulate intuitive thinking.
 One notable study found that Integrative Body-Mind Training (IBMT) for just 30 minutes a day over seven days significantly boosted performance on the Torrance Tests of Creative Thinking.
 Participants also reported better emotional regulation compared to those in the relaxation training group.